About Viking Challenge

 Our small village primary school benefits enormously from the funds raised through the Viking Challenge.
 In recent years, the opportunities to enrich the curriculum have been immense with weekly French and music lessons, visiting dancers and puppeteers and many school trips just a few of the activities funded by monies raised.

 The money raised in 2012 funded a new learning resource area.
 The 2013 and 2014 events supported an upgrade to the IT equipment used by pupils by purchasing iPads and laptop computers.
-Funds raised in 2015 will contribute a the creation of a cooking room and add to the number of iPads available to pupils.
+Funds raised in 2015-16 contributed towards the creation of a cooking room and added to the number of iPads available to pupils.

 Each year we choose a charity partner to whom half of the total monies raised are given.
 Often the charity is suggested by a parent, or local resident and charities that have benefited include: Multiple Sclerosis Society, Imperial Cancer Research Fund, National Meningitis Trust, Cystic Fibrosis Trust, Leukaemia Research Fund, Mencap, NSPCC, Macmillan Cancer Relief, Help the Hospices, When You Wish Upon A Star, Hearing Dogs for Deaf People and The Kinder Trust.